citusdata/citus_docs/develop/api_metadata.rst

   The pg_dist_rebalance_strategy table is a part of Citus Enterprise.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

+This table defines strategies that :ref:`rebalance_table_shards` can use to determine where to move shards.

 +--------------------------------+----------------------+---------------------------------------------------------------------------+
 |      Name                      |         Type         |       Description                                                         |
 +================================+======================+===========================================================================+